 After we play our alphabet games, I love to do some independent practice.
 So I created Alphabet Activity Books, which students can work through at their own pace.
 Each activity book provides practice for students recognizing the letter, identifying its sound, writing the letter, and using their fine motor skills with cutting, pasting and coloring.
 These books are available individually or even better, at a huge discount in the bundle!
 Here’s a free letter A book for you to try out. 🙂

 Some other fun centers to incorporate ABC practice are these A-Z Sort & Glue, ABC Letter/Sound Match-Up, Dot, Graph & Write, ABC Printing Practice, and the Punch and Write center.
-You can grab all of these centers at a discount with the BIG Alphabet Activity Bundle (keep reading).
+You can grab all of these centers at a discount with the BIG Alphabet Activity Bundle!

-Finally, by popular request, I have put it all together and created the BIG Alphabet Activity Book & Center Bundle at a 50% discount!!!!
-This bundle includes all of my Alphabet Activity Books, all of my A-Z centers above, the A-Z Pocket Chart Cards, as well as the Letter/Sound Discrimination Cards.
+The BIG ALPHABET ACTIVITY BUNDLE was created to put all your alphabet centers into one resource, and at a huge discount!
+This bundle includes all of my Alphabet Activity Books, all of my A-Z centers above, the A-Z Pocket Chart Cards, Letter/Sound Discrimination Cards, plus BRAND NEW Alphabet Fold & Fun Books!
 You can see the bundle HERE!

 Thanks for reading along and I hope teaching the ABCs are as fun for you as they are for me!